-Six modern furnished homes were opened for inspection on Sunday August 13, 1939.
-The homes were located in Berkeley, Moraga and Oakland.
-I will just highlight the two homes from Oakland.
+Six modern furnished homes were opened for inspection on Sunday, August 13, 1939.
+The houses were located in Berkeley, Moraga, and Oakland.
+I will just highlight the two houses from Oakland.

 - Harmony Home

 - H.G.
 Markham – realtor